chrismile/cfd3d/README.md

 match the total number of MPI processes):
 * numproc: integer x integer x integer

-For the CUDA solver, the user CAN also specify the block size in x, y and z direction:
+For the CUDA and OpenCL solvers, the user CAN also specify the block size in x, y and z direction:
 * blocksize: integer x integer x integer

-The standard values for the CUDA solver are:
+The standard values for the solvers are:
 * blocksize: 8 x 8 x 4

+For the OpenCL solver, additonally to the block size, the user can also specify the ID of the OpenCL platform to use.
+If the ID is not specified, it is set to zero.
+Which platform corresponds to which ID can be found outwith the command line tool 'clinfo'.

+* platformid: integer